CamFlow/camflow-dev/README.md

 ### v0.2.0

 ```
+- Support for IFC on a temporary hold (manpower and priority reason), code remain available on branch "ifc" https://github.com/CamFlow/camflow-dev/tree/ifc.
 - Fix "sleeping function called from invalid context" when d_find_alias was called in provenance_inode_permission.
 - Identify containers via "cid" (current_cid() << (current->nsproxy->cgroup_ns->ns.inum)).
 - Use the correct relation type for relationships between packets and sockets.
 - Update to kernel version 4.9.